robimdev/website/_posts/2023-07-04-Troubleshooting-SSH-Key-Revocation.md

 ---
 layout: post
 title: "Troubleshooting SSH Key Revocation in Google Cloud Cloned Drive"
+excerpt: I'll share a recent experience I had with Google Cloud.
+After cloning a drive, I found that the SSH keys were revoked after 30 days.
+It took me 5 hours to figure out what had happened and how to resolve it.
 date: 2023-07-04
-categories: Google Cloud SSH Key Cloned Drive Troubleshooting
+categories: [Tech, Reviews]
 ---

 ## Troubleshooting SSH Key Revocation in Google Cloud Cloned Drive